-Your breast milk contains many substances that benefit #baby ’s immune system, including important nutrients and antibodies.
-This is especially important for the first 3 months when #baby ’s immune system is still weak.
+Your breast milk contains many substances that benefit Your Baby ’s immune system, including important nutrients and antibodies.
+This is especially important for the first 3 months when Your Baby ’s immune system is still weak.
 But your milk even helps in decreasing the chances of having allergies years later.

 2. Burns your calories

 Producing milk 24/7 burns lots of calories.
 Approximately you’ll burn 200 to 500 additional calories per day.
 Along with eating healthy and a little exercise, it can help you get in shape faster.

 The size of the breast doesn’t determine the quantity of milk production.
 What’s important is your milk glands.
 Bigger breasts just have more fatty tissues.
 So, any size of breasts can produce enough milk for Your Baby too.

 4. Milk does not just come from nipples

 Milk comes out from multiple holes around the areola area and also the nipples.
 That’s why Your Baby should latch on the whole area of your areola so he won’t waste any drop.

 Breast implants usually don’t cause any problems for breastfeeding, as long as you have enough milk ducts.
 However, if the areola area is altered, it’s more likely to affect feeding than if the underneath the breasts has some work done.
 A nipple piercing is also fine.
 Just remember to remove the jewelry before you feed Your Baby .